Microsoft Outlook for Office 365 (Desktop or Online): Part 1

 To ensure your success, you should have end-user skills with any current version of Windows, including being able to start and close applications, navigate basic file structures, manage files and folders, and access websites using a web browser.
-To obtain this level of skills and knowledge, you can take any one or more of the following Logical Operations courses:

 Lesson 1: Getting Started with Outlook

 - Topic A: Navigate the Outlook Interface

 - Topic D: Navigate Outlook on the Web

 - Topic A: Add Message Recipients

 - Topic B: Check Spelling and Grammar

 - Topic A: Attach Files and Items